-Lunch Keynote: Marjory Kaplan, CEO, San Diego Jewish Community Foundation, will share the secrets of How to build a High Functioning board and what accomplishments result from making the effort.
+Lunch Keynote: Marjory Kaplan, CEO, San Diego Jewish Community Foundation (SDJCF), will share the secrets of how to build a high functioning board and what accomplishments result from making the effort.
 Marjory will be joined by Dr. Paula Cordeiro, Dean USD School of Leadership and Educational Sciences, for an in-depth interview on how the extraordinary SDJCF board developed, what it takes to maintain it and how this board strengthens our community.

 Inside the 2014 Kaleidoscope Award Winner Boardroom: Ocean Discovery Institute (ODI)